mn-banjar/blindfolded2/README.md

 ## Usage
-After installing all the dependencies and setting your camra, this is the time to run blindfolded.py script
+After installing all the dependencies and setting your camera, this is the time to run blindfolded.py script

 First, you need to scan your cube in the correct orientations.
 This is the cube structure, the order of scanning the faces is not important